mikerandrup/ShaderlabBuilder/README.md

 5. Once you're happy with the starting point of your shader, simply copy the browser output and paste into your favorite IDE saving the result as a *.shader file inside a Unity project.
 6. Keep editing your shader past the starting point.

+### Prerequisites

+- Unity (Version specific to your project requirements)
+- Basic understanding of shader development in Unity

 ### Usage
 Define your shader properties in the shaderParams configuration object.
 Utilize the provided functions defineParamDefaults() and defineCGProgramTypes() to set up property types and defaults.
 Generate your shader code using the tool's interface.

 # Example Usage:

 ## Example config.js
 ```